Barry Manilow: 2000s

 Produced by Manilow, Bette Midler Sings the Rosemary Clooney Songbook was released on September 30, 2003.
-It was the first time that the pair had worked together in more than twenty years.
+It was the first time the pair had worked together in more than twenty years.
 The album went gold, and they collaborated again in 2005 on Bette Midler Sings the Peggy Lee Songbook.
 On December 3, 2003, A&E aired A Barry Manilow Christmas: Live by Request, his second of two concerts for the series.
 The two-hour special had Manilow taking requests for Christmas songs performed live with a band and an orchestra.
-Manilow told the audience that he was what Clay Aiken was going to look like in thirty years, thus acknowledging an ongoing comparison between the two.
-Also on the special were guests Cyndi Lauper, José Feliciano, and Bette Midler (Midler, busy preparing her own tour in Los Angeles, appeared only in a pre-taped segment).
+Manilow told the audience that he was what Clay Aiken was going to look like in thirty years, acknowledging an ongoing comparison of the two.
+Also on the special were guests Cyndi Lauper, José Feliciano, and Midler (who, busy preparing her own tour in Los Angeles, appeared only in a pre-taped segment).

-Then 2004 brought the release of two albums, a live album, 2 Nights Live!
+In 2004, Manilow released two albums: a live album, 2 Nights Live!
 (BMG Strategic Marketing Group, 2004); and Scores: Songs from Copacabana & Harmony, an album of Manilow singing songs from his musicals.
 Scores was the last of Manilow's creative projects with the Concord label.

 During his third appearance on The Oprah Winfrey Show on September 15, 2004, Winfrey announced that Manilow is one of the most requested guests of all time on her show.
 On the show, he promoted his One Night Live!
 One Last Time! tour.
-It was around this time period where Manilow appeared for the first time on the mainstream FOX program American Idol in which his back-up singer, Debra Byrd, doubles as voice coach on the series.
-Manilow also appeared on Clay Aiken's TV special, A Clay Aiken Christmas.
+It was around this period that Manilow appeared for the first time on the mainstream FOX program American Idol in which his back-up singer, Debra Byrd, doubles as voice coach on the series.
+Manilow also appeared on Clay Aiken's TV special A Clay Aiken Christmas.

 Las Vegas Hilton executives in a press conference with Manilow on December 14, 2004, announced his signing to a long-term engagement as the house show.
 He began the residency in February 2005 with a show entitled Manilow: Music and Passion.
 In March 2006, Manilow's engagement was extended through 2008.

-Manilow returned to Arista Records under Davis for a new covers album, released January 31, 2006, called The Greatest Songs of the Fifties.
-Manilow said he was blown away with the idea, which Davis presented when he visited Manilow's Las Vegas show.
+Manilow returned to Arista Records under Davis for a new covers album, released on January 31, 2006, The Greatest Songs of the Fifties.
+Manilow said he was blown away by the idea, which Davis presented when he visited Manilow's Las Vegas show.
 "When he suggested this idea to me, I slapped my forehead and said, 'Why hasn't anyone thought of this idea?'"
 Manilow said.
-It was an unexpected success, debuting at number one in the Billboard 200, marking the first time a Manilow album debuted at the top of the album chart as well as the first time a Manilow album has reached number one in 29 years.
+It was an unexpected success, debuting at number one in the Billboard 200, marking the first time a Manilow album debuted at the top of the album chart as well as the first time a Manilow album had reached number one in 29 years.
 It was eventually certified Platinum in the U.S., and sold more than 3 million copies worldwide.